Boss of Britain’s largest care operator claims TWO THIRDS of homes have had coronavirus

 Britain’s known care home death toll is now at least 275, but industry experts warned the true figure is likely to already be in the thousands.

-Figures released by the Office for National Statistics last week showed eight per cent of all deaths occurred in care homes.

-But the daily updates given by the Department of Health do not currently take these figures into account.
-Instead, it reports hospital deaths.

-Data from Italy, Spain and France shows between 42 and 57 per cent of coronavirus deaths have been in care homes.
+Data from Italy, Spain and France shows between 42 and 57 per cent of all coronavirus deaths have been in care homes – combined, those countries have had more than 53,000 fatalities.

 One expert said the findings ‘clearly show the lack of focus on the elderly’ and said that Britain’s most vulnerable deserve better than to be ‘ignored and forgotten’.